“This post may contain affiliate links. Please read my disclosure for more info.

 Tony is convincing, but let’s clarify it even more.
 We know James retired with $400,000 and William saved 2.5 million, but what does that really mean?
 What was their quality of life like?

-A pretty widely accepted rule of thumb about retirement nest eggs is that you can afford to withdraw about 4% of your savings each year without running out of money.
+A pretty widely accepted rule of thumb about retirement nest eggs is that whatever the amount, you can afford to withdraw about 4% of your savings each year without running out of money.

 So if James withdraws 4% of his $400,000 each year, he’d be living on only $16,000.
 Ouch.
 Most likely, James would still need to work.